PintaProject/user-guide/docs/move.md

     &nbsp;
 !!!
 Note
-    The right-click button usually controls rotation - regardless of the location of the cursor.
+    The right-click button always controls rotation - regardless of the location of the cursor.